AriPal/articles/Readme.md

 npm install --save adal-angular npm install --save @microsoft/teams-js
 ```
 > Note: Currently there is one NPM package providing both the plain JS library (adal.js) and the AngularJS wrapper (adal-angular.js).
-In short, `adal-angular` works fine with plain JavaScript or TypeScript even though the naming consit Angular.
+In short, `adal-angular` works fine with plain JavaScript or TypeScript even though the package name has Angular.

 If you are using TypeScript, there is a `@types` package for `adal-angular`.
 Having types on a package you haven't worked on before is extremely handy, especially when you want to see the abilities/limitations a package offers without needing to open the documentation for every object or method.